I have written before about the power and significance of dance.

 Some of this generation are still dancing.
 Frankie Manning now 91 was teaching in Sydney this year.
 Frankie first danced in the 20s in the Alhambra then the Savoy Ballroom in Harlem New York.
 Frankie with his partner Freda Washington are credited with the first air-step that forms the basis of modern jump jive.

 Swing dancing is in the midst of a global revival.
 In Melbourne the average age is probably about 25.
-In the and the they tend to be a little older but not in Europe, , and where they are nearly all very young.
+In the USA and the UK they tend to be a little older but not in Europe, Japan, China and Korea where they are nearly all very young.

 This represents a huge "meme" that stretches across the planet especially among the young.
 This generates connectivity and communication between humanity and the universe it occupies.
 This occurs at the deep subconscious level.
 This is not driven by the electromagentic forces that drive the sights, sounds, smells tastes and touch we more consciously respond to.
 Instead it is driven by the other major force in the universe of which we have awareness gravity.